Taxable property includes:

-Tangible movable property includes not only items such as works of art, antiques, vintage cars, stamps and jewellery but also plant and machinery, motor vehicles, office equipment and fixtures, fittings and furnishings that are not part of the fabric of a building.
+Tangible movable property includes not only items such as works of art, antiques, vintage cars, stamps and jewellery but also plant and machinery, motor vehicles, office equipment and fixtures, and fittings and furnishings that are not part of the fabric of a building.

 Direct investments in taxable property